RyanYiwei/Blockpraktikum-C-/README.md

 ## Blockpraktikum C++
-This repository includes the codes that I write while taking the course Blockpraktikum C++ in TU Munich.
-Some Codes are written for understanding the syntax of C++.
+This repository contains the codes that I write while taking the course Blockpraktikum C++ at TU Munich.
+Most of the codes is not intended for practical use but rather for understanding the syntax of C++.